linkedin/openhouse/infra/recipes/terraform/azure/environments/sandbox/README.md

 # Troubleshooting

 ### Destroy issues
 When running `terraform destroy`, you may encounter errors or timeouts.
 To unblock this, you can always manually delete resources from your Azure Portal.
 To ensure that the terraform state is synced, you can run `terraform state list` to see the current resources in the state and then `terraform state rm <resource-name>` to remove the resources that have been manually deleted.
-TODO: fix this issue.

 ### Image build issues